grommet/grommet-ferret/README.md

-# Grommet Example App: ferret
+# Grommet Example App: Ferret

 ## Demo
 [Live demo](http://ferret.grommet.io/) of an example application using grommet and grommet-index.